corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 2. Open `corda5-cordapp-template-kotlin` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).

-   If you don't know how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.html#open-the-sample-cordapp-in-intellij-idea).
+   If you don't know how to open a CorDapp in IntelliJ, see the documentation on [running a sample CorDapp](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/run-demo-cordapp.html#open-the-sample-cordapp-in-intellij-idea).

 3. If you want to customize the CorDapp template, [rename the package](https://www.jetbrains.com/help/idea/rename-refactorings.html#rename_package) to `missionMars`.
 This changes all instances of `template` in the project to `missionMars`.

 ## Create the `MarsVoucher` state

-First create the `MarsVoucher` state.
-This state represents the voucher that Mars Express will issue to its customers and must include:
+The `MarsVoucher` state represents the voucher that Mars Express will issue to its customers and must include:
 * A description of the voucher.
-This can include any relevant information, such as an expiration date.
+This includes any relevant information, such as an expiration date.
 * The name of the issuer.
 The customer can then verify which company the voucher was purchased from.
 * The name of the current holder.
 The company can then verify the identity of the customer who redeems the voucher.